DiyaSurana/Zomato-/README.md

 # Zomato-
-🍽️ Zomato Data Analysis
+## Zomato Data Analysis

-🚩 Problem Statement
+# Problem Statement:
-The challenge is to analyze the Zomato dataset to identify trends, preferences, and areas of improvement that can enhance the overall user experience on the platform.
+     - The challenge is to analyze the Zomato dataset to identify trends, preferences, and areas of improvement that can enhance the overall user experience on the platform.
 Specifically, the goal is to understand how different factors such as:

-🍲 Cuisine
+        -  Cuisine

 📍 Location